Abhi-creator07/3d.game/README.md

 algorithm* for pathfinding is integrated in the project, ensuring that NPCs can navigate through complex environments efficiently, avoiding obstacles, and dynamically adapt routes if there are changes in the game terrain.
-A unique feature of the project is its application of machine learning techniques, allowing the game to analyze a player's gameplay style, whether aggressive, defensive, or exploratory, and adapt NPC strategies accordingly.
-For example, NPCs might be more coordinated in attacks on players who prefer playing alone or increase defensive measures on persistent aggressors.
-This makes each playthrough different and challenging, hence making the game more replayable.